 Guskiewicz is the University of North Carolina exercise and sport science department chair and also serves on the NFL Head, Neck and Spine Committee.

-At the university’s concussion research center, his group is studying head collisions by putting accelerometers inside each football player’s helmet and linking it to video footage of games and practices.
+At the university’s concussion research center, his group studies head collisions by putting accelerometers inside football players' helmet and linking it to video footage of games and practices.